What is a Statute of Limitation?

 • Missing the statute of limitations means losing the right to recover damages, so consulting an attorney quickly is essential.

-A statute of limitation is a law each state sets up for different categories of crimes or issues.
+A statute of limitations is a law each state sets up for different categories of crimes or issues.
 The law sets the maximum amount of time that parties can act on those issues or charge parties for crimes.
 Each state has its own rules, and in some cases, the statute of limitations can vary between jurisdictions.
 It is essential to consult an experienced attorney to determine the statute of limitations on your specific scenario to stay within that timeframe.

 What is Wisconsin’s Statute of Limitations for Personal Injury Cases?